TobikoData/sqlmesh/docs/guides/signals.md

         ]
 ```

-These signals can be added to a model like so. `Kind` is used so that the signal factory can instantiate the correct one.
-In this case, kind is an arbitrary key value which serves as an example of how to handle multiple signals.
+These signals can be added to a model like so.
+Now that we have more than one signal, we must have a way to tell the signal factory which signal should be called.

+In this example, we use the `kind` key to tell the signal factory which signal class should be called.
+The key name is arbitrary, and you may choose any key name you want.

+This example model specifies two `kind` values so both signals are called.

 ```sql linenums="1" hl_lines="7-10"
 MODEL (